Kawai-Senpai/Py-FlightMatrix-Bridge/README.md

 ###### **`get_sensor_data(self)`**

 **Description:**
-Retrieves sensor data from shared memory.
+Retrieves sensor data from shared memory and returns it as a dictionary.
+If the sensor data is not available in shared memory, a warning is logged,
+and a dictionary with all sensor fields set to None and an error message is returned.
+The sensor data includes:
+- location: 3 floats representing the location coordinates.
+- orientation: 3 floats representing the orientation.
+- gyroscope: 3 floats representing the gyroscope readings.
+- accelerometer: 3 floats representing the accelerometer readings.
+- magnetometer: 3 floats representing the magnetometer readings.
+- lidar: 5 floats representing the lidar readings.
+- collision: 4 floats representing the collision data.
+- timestamp: The timestamp of the sensor data.

+If noise application is enabled, noise is added to the gyroscope, accelerometer,
+magnetometer, and lidar data.

 **Returns:**
-- `np.ndarray or None`: The sensor data array, or `None` if the shared memory is not available.
+- `dict`: A dictionary containing the sensor data or an error message if the data is not available.

 **Example:**
 ```python